flpezet/analytics-readings/README.md

   * [Functional Data Engineering — a modern paradigm for batch data processing](https://medium.com/@maximebeauchemin/functional-data-engineering-a-modern-paradigm-for-batch-data-processing-2327ec32c42a).
 You will learn the spirit behind good data pipelines and a well-designed data warehouse.
   * [The rise of the Data Engineer](https://medium.com/free-code-camp/the-rise-of-the-data-engineer-91be18f1e603).
 Explains recent evolutions of the job and data practices.
   * [Five principles that will keep your data warehouse organized](https://blog.getdbt.com/five-principles-that-will-keep-your-data-warehouse-organized/)
+  * [Using Postgres as a data warehouse](https://www.narrator.ai/blog/using-postgresql-as-a-data-warehouse/) I wish I read this post earlier.
+So much wisdom on Postgres.
   * [For Data Warehouse Performance, One Big Table or Star Schema?](https://fivetran.com/blog/obt-star-schema).
 Discussion on an alternative to star schema.

 ### Data Pipelines